Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 He used to be a member of the [[lore:Eyes of Dusk@urkmor]], but he decided to leave, feeling ad if they couldn't see his true potential.
 He left [[lore:Urk'mor]] for Hoverncast, establishing his reputation in Gullenshire.
 An abled and ruthless Shadow Monk, he was quickly recognized and recruited by [[the Network]].
 He made his way to the top, almost, now the second hand of its mysterious leader.

 He found [[Ivonne Laurent]] by chance, working as an escort lady.
 She was a dear childhood friend of his, until one day she went missing.
 He couldn't leave her at such a position, so he used his leverage to protect her from her employer.
 She decided to keep working as an escort, but under Moreau's protection she made a career out of it, becoming a respected courtesan, performing and dancing for a lot of coin.
 Moreau doesn't like to see her perform, and he'd never paid for her services.
-They still see each other from time to time and he makes sure she's well protected.
+She works for him as an operative, gathering sensitive information from her clients.
+They still see each other from time to time as friends, as well.
+He'd fallen for her long ago, but due to her occupation he can't allow anything to happen between them, even if she'd be willing (which he's not sure she would be).